-As you work through the answers to these questions, your attorney gains a clearer picture of an average possible settlement for your herniated disc car accident injury.
+As you work through the answers to these questions, your Ohio accident lawyer gains a clearer picture of a possible settlement award for your car accident injuries.

 No two herniated disc injuries are the same.
-For this reason, most attorneys refuse to give an average herniated disc settlement value without first getting some information from you.
+For this reason, most attorneys refuse to give an average herniated disc car accident settlement value without first getting some information from you.

 Additionally, it’s generally not advised to use a herniated disc settlement calculator.
 These calculators tend to be inaccurate and fail to provide a reliable value for your case.

-Does a Preexisting Disc Injury Affect My Herniated Disc Settlement Amount?
+Does a Preexisting Disc Injury Affect a Herniated Disc Car Accident Settlement Amount?